c1027525Newcastle/c1027525_LotteryWebApp/README.md

 > somehow finds out what user is logged in!!!

 > Questions:
->> Is it okay if a moved the CONFIG from app.py to a .env
 >
->> Is it okay if not all errors show up e.g.:If phone is incorrect
+>> Answer depends on what I want.
+Is it okay if not all errors show up e.g.:If phone is incorrect
 > and password is not the right length only password error will
 > show up (aka when a normal error that was not coded in the html
 > appears the other errors that are coded won't appear)
 >
 >> Need to comment imports?
-Like come on
+Nope
 >
->> Comment errors.html or html for that matter when
-> adding new stuff to it?
+>> Task 3.2
 >
->> Comment in param for functions??
->
->> Change name of validation.py?
->
->> Task 3.2
+>> Should also encrypt the winning draw?
+YES